Redbone (ethnicity): Origins

+Initial settlement

+A review of newspaper articles, land grants, census records and other documents referring to the Redbones indicates that the main settlements of Redbones to southwestern and south central Louisiana and southeastern Texas took place over the course of many years, although some members of Redbone families are noted as settling in the Neutral Ground before 1818 when the land was finally and officially considered part of the United States.
+The Ashworth family, described as Melungeons, are stated by author Tim Hashaw to be the first non-Mexican ranchers in Texas.
+They had settled near Orange by the 1830s.

 The ambiguity of the origins of the members of the Redbone community and the cultural attitudes held by those living in the same region as the Redbone community but who were not part of it is shown in a letter written in 1893 by Albert Rigmaiden, Calcasieu parish treasurer, to McDonald Furman, a South Carolinian who conducted private ethnological research.

-Rigmaiden wrote that he was unable to explain how the name Redbone originated and stated that: "they are neither white nor black & as well as I can find out, the oldest ones came from S.C many years ago ... they are not looked on as being—Negros—Indian nor White people."
+Historical record

 Historically, members of the Redbone ethnic group lived in three areas.
 One community lived along Ten Mile Creek in Rapides Parish and Allen Parish.
 Members of this community were referred to as "Ten Milers" or as "Red Bones." in the 19th century.
 A second community was along Bearhead creek in what is now Beauregard Parish.
 A third community was established in Newton County, Texas and Orange County, Texas.
 19th century newspapers tended to refer to members of this community simply as "mulattos," and members of the Texas community were not able to vote.

 In the frontier of Southwestern Louisiana, the settlers successfully resisted classification as non-White.
 In 1837 and 1849, several of the members of the Redbone community were indicted for illegal voting on the charge that they were of color rather than White.
 The state court found them all not guilty, thus establishing that the Redbone community would be legally considered white in the state of Louisiana.

 However, references to the Redbone community and its members in 19th century newspapers tend to be wildly divergent, ranging from making no mention of racial makeup, to stating that the members were White, to stating that the members were African American to stating that the members were of Indian extraction to the assertion that the members were of unspecified mixed race.
-These newspaper references do have the commonality of all pertaining to violent actions either in the community or perpetrated by members of the community.